Getting Started

 Destroying test database for alias 'default'...

-See the environment.py, running-tests.feature and steps/running_tests.py files in the features folder of the project repository for implementation details of this very example.
-See the folder also for more useful examples.
+See the environment.py, running-tests.feature and steps/running_tests.py files in the tests/acceptance folder of the behave-django project repository for implementation details of the above example.
+See that folder also for more useful examples.

 Note